streamthoughts/jikkou/README.md

 ---

-**Jikkou** (jikkou / 実行 — *execution* in Japanese) is an open-source tool that lets you manage Apache Kafka resources declaratively using YAML files, the same way `kubectl` manages Kubernetes resources.

-Stop writing scripts.
-Stop clicking through UIs.
-Define your desired state, and Jikkou makes it happen.
+**Your platform team runs Kafka for everyone else.** Fifty app teams, and every new topic is a ticket.
+Configs drift between staging and production because someone "fixed" something by hand during an incident.
+Nobody can say who changed what, or why.

+**Jikkou** (jikkou / 実行, *execution* in Japanese) fixes this the way `kubectl` fixed Kubernetes: declare your Kafka resources (topics, ACLs, quotas, schemas, connectors) as YAML in Git, review changes in pull requests, and let Jikkou reconcile the desired state against your **real clusters**.
+Kafka-first, and platform-ready: the same engine manages Schema Registry, Kafka Connect, Confluent Cloud, Aiven, Amazon MSK, AWS Glue, and Apache Iceberg.

 <p align="center">
   <img src="./assets/demo.gif" alt="Jikkou in action" width="800"/>